-This calorie calculator can estimate the number of calories you should be consuming each day.
-It can also provide a simple guideline for how many calories you would need to consume to gain or lose weight based on your activity level.
-Needs may be slightly different, but this is an excellent start.
+This calorie calculator can estimate how many calories you should consume each day.
+It also provides a simple guideline for how many calories you would need to consume to gain or lose weight.
+The calculation is based on your activity level.
+You calorie needs may be slightly different, but this is an excellent start.

 CALORIE CALCULATOR INFO

 Tools like this have become an popular tool for people looking to manage their weight.
 They can also help improve health.
 In today’s world, many of us lead sedentary lifestyles and have easy access to high-calorie foods.
 Because of this, monitoring our calorie intake is more important than ever.

 There are many reasons why someone might use a calculator like this.
 They help you determine how many calories you need to consume each day to maintain weight.
 This is known as your basal metabolic rate (BMR).
 BMR is the number of calories your body burns at rest to maintain normal bodily functions.